ideasonpurpose/ansible-playbooks/README.md

 ### Requirements

-The managing computer should have Ansible 1.4.x installed.
-To keep my computer clean, I keep Ansible in a like-named virtualenv which can be activated through [virtualenvwrapper][venvw].
+The managing computer should have Ansible >1.4 installed.
+To keep my computer clean, I keep Ansible in a like-named virtualenv which is activated through [virtualenvwrapper][venvw].

 For Homebrew, Xcode must be installed.